encode/django-rest-framework/docs/api-guide/fields.md

 # Serializer fields

-> Each field in a Form class is responsible not only for validating data, but also for "cleaning" it -- normalizing it to a consistent format.
+> Each field in a Form class is responsible not only for validating data, but also for "cleaning" it &mdash; normalizing it to a consistent format.
 >
 > &mdash; [Django documentation][cite]